All Episodes

 They're not all this way.

-They're they're all individuals like we all are, and they all have differences, but there are some there's some there's some character types here that I have found quite common, and there are exceptions to it, of course.
+But there's some character types here that I have found quite common, and there are exceptions to it, of course.

-But my point is this when you have Owens doing these flamboyant things, and the media getting their jollies off because it's great television and encouraging more of it by by essentially giving him wider and more positive coverage every time he does it.
+When you have Owens doing these flamboyant things and the media getting their jollies off because it's great television and encouraging more of it by essentially giving him wider and more positive coverage every time he does it.

 Adding more fun to the game.

-Football's a little stale, this is all good stuff.
+This is all good stuff.

 Well, Owens watches these shows.

-He sees what the effect he's having is, and he likes the attention.
+He sees what the effect he's having is and he likes the attention.

-You love being on stage, you like the attention.
+You like the attention.

 You do what it takes to get it once you learn what you do that gets it.